flvossen/data-project-group-19/README.md

 ```

 #### Interpretation:
-There is a significant difference in fecal calprotectine levels across the three different study groups, with a standard asymptotic p-value of 0.0001005.
-We will now first calculate the exact p-value and then examine which specific groups differ using the Wilcoxon test as a post hoc analysis.
+There is a significant difference in fecal calprotectin levels across the three study groups (P = 0.0001005 << 0.05).
+To further differentiate between the groups, we will need to perform a post hoc analysis.

-While the standard asymptotic p-value may not be optimal with a small number of observations, we have 77 observations in this case, making the p-value reliable.
-Therefore, we will proceed with calculating the exact p-value.

-#### Conclusion:
-We can conclude that there is an extremely significant difference (p = 0.0001005) in the distribution of calprotectin concentration due to the three study groups.

 Post-hoc analysis will be conducted using the pairwise Wilcoxon test to examine the differences between the groups.
 ```{r}